andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_03_DataFormats.rst

 Next Steps
 **********

-Once you have practiced looking at the data and seen the relationship between the b-values and the volumes, try the same thing with the diffusion-weighted image with phase-enconding in the PA direction (i.e., sub-CON02_ses-preop_dwi_sub-CON02_ses-preop_acq-PA_dwi.nii.gz).
+Once you have practiced looking at the data and seen the relationship between the b-values and the volumes, try the same thing with the diffusion-weighted image with phase-encoding in the PA direction (i.e., sub-CON02_ses-preop_dwi_sub-CON02_ses-preop_acq-PA_dwi.nii.gz).
 How many volumes are there in this dataset?
 What are the b-values?
 How does it compare to what you saw in the AP diffusion-weighted dataset?

 Now that you have learned some of the basic MRtrix commands and concepts, we will start to **preprocess** the data so that we can start to fit **streamlines** to the data.
 To begin that stage, click the ``Next`` button.